-Charles Simon Rozenfeld was born on 02.07.1943 in Sierre, Switzerland, the refuge of his parents during the Second World War.
+Charles Simon Rozenfeld was born on 02.07.1943 in Sierre, Switzerland, his parent’s refuge during World War II.

-After the war, his parents decided to restart their lives in Belgium and returned to Antwerp.
-After finishing his studies, Charlie attends the Antwerp Tachkemoni school and decides to pursue a career in the world of diamonds.
+After the war, the family took up their lives in Belgium anew and returned to Antwerp.
+Young Charlie attends Tachkemoni School and, after finishing his studies, decides to pursue a career in the diamond trade.

 Besides his professional activities, Charles is active in the Antwerp sports world.
-He is an avid tennis player, but his interest lies even more in Karate, a sport that he practices until his forties.
-He is also one of the first Belgian black belt holders (2nd DAN degree) and, as such, will be a valued teacher in the Antwerp Maccabi Karate club for many years.
+He is an avid tennis player, but his interest lies even more in the Japanese karate sport he practices until his forties.
+He is also one of the first Belgian black belt holders (2nd DAN degree) and will be a valued teacher in the Antwerp Maccabi Karate club for many years.

-Through his father, an art collector, he inherits the love for art and antiques and starts building his collection, be it always well documented in advance.
+Through his father, an art collector, he inherited his love for art and antiques and started building his collection.

-With his strong and engaging personality, wisdom, and ‘Joie de Vivre, he was a source of inspiration for many.
+With his strong and engaging personality, wisdom, and ‘Joie de Vivre’, he inspired many.